Tatiana Sarkhosh (MPH 2018) published an op-ed on the benefits of breastfeeding for Iowan moms in the Des Moines Register.

 Faculty & Alumni Updates

 Stephen Hawes, PhD, MS, professor in Epidemiology, Health Services, and Global Health, and Director of the UW Strategic Analysis, Research and Training (START) Center, was named the new Chair of the Department of Epidemiology at the University of Washington School of Public Health on Feb.
 16.

 Daniel Enquobahrie, PhD, MPH, MD, Director of MCH and professor in Epidemiology and Health Services, won the 2017 Loretta P. Lacey Academic Leadership Award from the Association of Teachers of Maternal and Child Health.

 Tracy Hilliard, MCH alumna, is a senior consultant at ORS Impact and joined the UW School of Public Health this past fall to develop a five-year strategic plan for diversity, equity, and inclusion.

-Amritha Bhat, class of 2017, recently had her thesis published in the Journal of Psychosomatic Obstetrics and Gynecology: Delivering perinatal depression care in a rural obstetric setting: a mixed methods study of feasibility, acceptability and effectiveness:
+Amritha Bhat (MPH 2017) recently had her thesis published in the Journal of Psychosomatic Obstetrics and Gynecology: Delivering perinatal depression care in a rural obstetric setting: a mixed methods study of feasibility, acceptability and effectiveness: